pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/tap-test.md

     ODB passes adaptor the plan-specific update block to the service adapter.
   - Plan-specific update blocks adaptor should have the same structure as the update block in a BOSH manifest.
-    See adaptor [Update Block](https://bosh.io/docs/manifest-v2.html#update) in the BOSH documentation.
+    See adaptor [Update₲Block](https://bosh.io/docs/manifest-v2.html#update) in the BOSH documentation.
   - The service adaptor author can define a default update block to be used when a plan-specific update block is not provided, if the adaptor service adapter supports configuring update blocks in the manifest.